 We would like to have an opportunity to talk with you and make design suggestions before you invest significant effort in your contribution.
 Opening an issue first also gives us a chance to connect you with people who are doing similar work or identify existing tooling that may be useful to you.

-If you open an issue for adding a new constructor, please include a link to the research paper(s) your contribution will be derived from, if you already have an existing implementation, and make a case for why this constructor should be added to the library.
+If you open an issue for adding a new constructor, please include a link to the research paper(s) and/or existing implementation your contribution will be derived from, and make a case for why this constructor should be added to the library.